» Request a Second Opinion

 Number one, open surgery, number two, keyhole laparoscopic surgery and number three, keyhole robot assisted surgery.

-My fellowship was in prostate cancer and I performed an extensive number of these procedures.
+My fellowship was in prostate cancer and I performed an extensive number of open surgery procedures.

-Sometimes it’s also hard to do a proper nerve sparing procedure because of the blood loss that can occur.
+Sometimes it’s also hard to do a proper nerve sparing procedure because of the blood loss that can occur.2

 So the operation is done with an incision, usually in the lower abdomen between the umbilicus or belly button and the pubic bone.